HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \subsubsection{External validity}

 Our evaluation considers three different testing tasks and a diverse set of SUTs, but these do not represent the full space of possible systems.
 Accordingly, generalization to other architectures or domains remains an open question.
+In particular, our empirical claims are limited to vision-based DL systems; extending HyNeA to language, audio, code, or multimodal systems would require modality-specific generators, control mechanisms, objectives, validity oracles, baselines, and metrics.
 The choice of generative model also affects external validity: more capable models tend to enable more effective test generation.
 Although we selected the strongest open-source models available for each task, results may differ when applied to weaker generative backbones.